 Let her know how amazing she is doing!
 If something isn’t quite right, take a shot and move on to the next pose/action.
 Show her an image or two that you really love on the back of the camera (no need to scroll through the whole bunch because we know we may have some oddball shots in the mix!).
-This will get her feeling confident to continue one.
+This will give her feeling confident to continue on.

 After the session:

 7. Know her insecurities and edit for them.

 This is also something to keep in mind during the shoot, but it is key in post-production when choosing your favorite images to edit.

 While I do edit boudoir images to create flattering images of my clients, I don’t ever go overboard!
 I want these images to be a representation of the best version of my client, not a fake version of them.